VDA5050/VDA5050/VDA5050_EN.md

 With this node the mobile robot can add the updated order onto the current order (stitching).
 The other nodes and edges from the previous base are not resent.

 It is important that the contents of the decision point (node g in Figure 7) are not changed.
-This means actions, deviation range, etc, have to be resent (see Figure 8, `orderUpdateId` 1).
+This means actions, deviation range, etc., shall be resent (see Figure 8, `orderUpdateId` 1).
 In order to release actions for the mobile robot to execute on a node it is already positioned on through an order update, the fleet control must re-send this node once with all meta-data (including potentially already 'FINISHED'/'RUNNING' actions) from the previous order update, which will not be executed again by the mobile robot, and then add a node with the now newly released actions to be executed with this order update.
 This node can have the same `nodeId` as the decision node or a different `nodeId` but the same position as the decision node.
-The `sequenceId` of the new node is always the `sequenceId` of the decision node +2.
+The `sequenceId` of the new node is always the `sequenceId` of the decision node plus 2.
-Note that for this purpose the mobile robot shall be able to process a logical edge connecting a graph node to itself.

 ![Figure 8 Order update with additional stitching node.](./assets/update_order_stitching_node.png)
 >Figure 8 - Order update with additional stitching node (e.g., to execute new actions on decision point)

-Fleet control has the option to make changes to the horizon by sending entirely different nodes as the new base.
+Fleet control has the option to make changes to the horizon by adding, removing or changing any of the unreleased nodes.
-The horizon can also be deleted.

 To allow loops in orders (like going from node a to b and then back to a) a `sequenceId` is assigned to the node and edge objects.
-This `sequenceId` runs over the nodes and edges (first node of an order receives a 0, the first edge then gets the 1, the second node then gets the 2, and so on).
+This `sequenceId` runs over the nodes and edges (first node of an order: `sequenceId` = 0, first edge: `sequenceId` = 1, second node: `sequenceId` = 2, and so forth).
 This allows for easier tracking of the order progress.

 Once a `sequenceId` is assigned and the node is released, it does not change with order updates (see Figure 7).